mohamadallam/shippro/README.md

 ## About Shippro

-Shippro is a small platform for a shipping company (Test Project).
+Shippro is a small platform for a shipping company (Test).

 -   user can login or register.
 -   He can create, update, view and cancel shipments he own.

+## Framewroks used

+Laravel & Graphql for the APIs and ReactJs for the frontend.

-## Terminal Commands used during the development of this application.
+# Terminal Commands used during the development of this application.

 -   laravel new shippro
 -   cd shippro/